luisjurassic/luisjurassic/README.md

  - ❤ I love programming
  - 🔭 I’m currently working with C#
  - 🌱 Currently learning ASP.NET Core and Xamarin
+ - 💼 I work at the company Guia Fácil Comunicação
  - 📫 How to reach me: ...
  - ⚡ Fun fact: My nickname is Jurassic😂🤣🦖